-Professional Accrediting Body documents to which this programme is mapped and or aligned:
+Professional Accrediting Body documents to which this programme is mapped and or aligned: None.

-None.

-Assessi ment Map Type of A \ssessment 1 Coursework Report Portfolio Written Examination Written Test Practical Skills Examination Practical Skills Assessment Oral Assessment Core Modules Foundation Skills Development A (25) In-Class Test B (75) Graduate Skills Logbook Stage 0 Academic Skills in Practice B (60) Report A (40) Practical Assessment Series Reviewing Literature A1 (20) Project Report A2 (80) Literature Review Foundation Animal Studies B (50) Written Examination A (50) Oral Presentation with Questions Foundation Biological Principles B (50) Test Series A (50) Practical Skills Logbook Core Modules Stage 1 Animal Behaviour B (50) Report A1 (25) Written Examination A2 (25) Written Examination Fundamental Skills for the Animal Scientist A (100) Practical Skills Logbook
+Assess ment Map Type of A ssessment 1 Γ Coursework Report Portfolio Written Examination Written Test Practical Skills Examination Practical Skills Assessment Oral Assessment Core Modules Foundation Skills Development A (25) In-Class Test B (75) Graduate Skills Logbook Stage 0 Academic Skills in Practice B (60) Report A (40) Practical Assessment Series Reviewing Literature A1 (20) Project Report A2 (80) Literature Review Foundation Animal Studies B (50) Written Examination A (50) Oral Presentation with Questions Foundation Biological Principles B (50) Test Series A (50) Practical Skills Logbook Core Modules Stage 1 Animal Behaviour B (50) Report A1 (25) Written Examination A2 (25) Written Examination Fundamental Skills for the Animal Scientist A (100) Practical Skills Logbook

-Animal Genetics B (25) In-Class Test A (75) Group Oral Presentation with Questions individually marked Animal Health and Disease B (30) Case Study Report A (70) Written Examination Systems Biology B (50) Laboratory Report A1 (25) In-Class Test A2 (25) In-Class Test Introduction to Animal Welfare B (50) Coursework A (50) Written Examination Biodiversity B (50) Coursework A (50) Written Examination Core Modules Animal Welfare Assessment B (60) Report A (40) Written Examination Stage 2 Ethics and Welfare A (50) Written Examination B (50) Group Oral Presentation with a group mark Research Methods for Agricultural and Animal Scientists A (50) Coursework B (50) Test Series Optional Modules Stage 2 Management of Domestic Animals B (70) Coursework A (30) Written Examination Behavioural Ecology B (50) Poster Coursework A (50) Written Examination Measuring Animal Behaviour B (70) Report A (30) Written Examination
+Animal Genetics A (75) B (25) In-Class Test Group Oral Presentation with Questions individually marked Animal Health and Disease B (30) Case Study Report A (70) Written Examination Systems Biology B (50) Laboratory Report A1 (25) In-Class Test A2 (25) In-Class Test Introduction to Animal Welfare B (50) Coursework A (50) Written Examination Biodiversity B (50) Coursework A (50) Written Examination Core Modules Animal Welfare Assessment A (100) Report Stage 2 Ethics and Welfare A (100) Practical Skills Assessment Research Methods for Agricultural and Animal Scientists A (50) Coursework B (50) Test Series Optional Modules Stage 2 Management of Domestic Animals B (70) Coursework A (30) Written Examination 5 Behavioural Ecology A (50) Coursework B (50) Poster Coursework Measuring Animal Behaviour A (100) Report

-Independent Report A (100) Literature Review New Venture Creation A (100) Group Oral Presentation with Questions, individually marked Field Course B (75) Project Report A (25) Oral Presentation Companion Animal Behaviour and Training B (60) Coursework A (40) Written Examination Professional Experience in the Animal Sector A (100) Industry Experience Portfolio Optional Year Integrated Placement Year A (100) Industry Experience Portfolio Core Modules Stage 3 Animal and Agriculture Dissertation A1 (90) Project Report A2 (10) Practical Skills Assessment Animal Trade and Welfare A (100) Written Examination Optional Modules Developments in Animal Science A (100) Test Stage 3 Anthrozoology A (100) Open-Material Written Examination Wildlife and Zoo Management B (75) Coursework A (25) Group Oral Presentation with Questions with a group mark
+Independent Report A (100) Literature Review New Venture Creation A (100) Group Oral Presentation with Questions, individually marked Field Course B (75) Project Report A (25) Oral Presentation Companion Animal Behaviour and Training A (100) Practical Skills Logbook Professional Experience in the Animal Sector A (100) Industry Experience Portfolio Optional Year Integrated Placement Year A (100) Industry Experience Portfolio Core Modules Stage 3 Animal and Agriculture Dissertation A1 (90) Project Report A2 (10) Practical Skills Assessment Animal Trade and Welfare A (100) Report Optional Modules Developments in Animal Science A (100) Test Stage 3 Anthrozoology A (100) Seen Open- Material Case Study(s) Written Examination Wildlife and Zoo Management B (75) Coursework A (25) Group Oral Presentation with Questions with a group mark

-Cognitive Ethology A (100) Report Pet Behaviour Counselling B (50) Case Study Report A (50) Oral Presentation Biodiversity and Conservation B (70) Coursework A (30) Oral Presentation with Questions Core Modules for Level 6 Entry only Investigative Skills for the Successful Undergraduate B (50) Coursework A (50) In-Class Test Applied Research Project A (100) Project Report

-^{}Indicative assessment types for new students enrolling on this programme after the date this specification takes effect (Part 1) are shown in terms of either Coursework, Written Examination, or Practical Examination as indicated by the colour coding above.
+Cognitive Ethology A (100) Report Pet Behaviour Counselling A (100) Oral Presentation with Questions Biodiversity and Conservation A (100) Coursework Core Modules for Level 6 Entry only Investigative Skills for the Successful Undergraduate B (50) Coursework A (50) Test Applied Research Project A (100) Project Report Indicative assessment types for new students enrolling on this programme after the date this specification takes effect (Part 1) are shown in terms of either Coursework, Written Examination, or Practical Examination as indicated by the colour coding above.
 This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if they take full advantage of the learning opportunities that are provided.
 More detailed information on the learning outcomes, content and teaching, learning and assessment methods of individual modules can be found through Hartpury's website (www.hartpury.ac.uk).